ilaibasheikh/ChickFlix/README.md

 # ChickFlix
-A movie streaming platform inspired by services like Netflix, using HTML and CSS.
+A movie streaming clone inspired by services like Netflix, using HTML and CSS.

 **Features:**
 - Landing page of streaming site